-Unlike some towns, Garner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Garner are a mix of both white- and blue-collar jobs.
+Garner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Garner is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Garner who work in office and administrative support (13.30%), sales jobs (11.04%), and management occupations (11.04%).

 Also of interest is that Garner has more people living here who work in computers and math than 95% of the places in the US.